sku146/eslint-config-accelerator/README.md

 # eslint-config-accelerator
-Collection of ESLint rules to use in all the environments
+Collection of ESLint rules to use for all the development environments (ex: nodejs, webpack, etc..,)

 ## Installation